Ashish110110/Weather/README.md

 # Weather
-This is a simple weather app which uses RxJava, Retrofit2 and OpenWeatherMap API
+This is a weather app which uses RxJava, Retrofit2 and OpenWeatherMap API to predict weather in different cities.